-- The share premium includes the capital reserve of RMB37,920,000 before the completion of the reorganisation of the Group - (ii) In accordance with the Articles of Association of all subsidiaries established in the People's Republic of China (the "PRC"), the PRC subsidiaries are required to set aside 10% of their profit after tax as per statutory financial statements determined under the PRC laws and regulations for the statutory surplus reserve fund until the reserve reach 50% of their registered capital.
+- (i) The share premium includes the capital reserve of RMB37,920,000 before the completion of the reorganisation of the Group in 2018. - (ii) In accordance with the Articles of Association of all subsidiaries established in the People's Republic of China (the "PRC"), the PRC subsidiaries are required to set aside 10% of their profit after taxation as per statutory financial statements determined under the PRC laws and regulations for the statutory surplus reserve fund until the reserve reach 50% of their registered capital.
 Transfer to this reserve must be made before distributing dividends to equity owners of the subsidiaries.
-The statutory surplus reserve can be used to make up previous years' losses, expand the existing operations or convert into additional capital of the respective subsidiaries. - (iii) During January 2022, Chengdu Qilu Technology Co., Ltd. ("Chengdu Qilu") purchased 1.2% equity interests of Tianjin Liu Liuyou Technology Co., Ltd. ("Liu Liuyou Technology") from non-controlling interests shareholder for a consideration of RMB2,184,000.
-As a result, the Group's equity interests in Liu Liuyou Technology increase from 88% to 89.2%.
-The transaction was accounted for as an equity transaction with non-controlling interests shareholder of an existing subsidiary, and the differences between the amount by which the non-controlling interests are adjusted and the fair value of the consideration paid is recognised directly in equity attributed to owners of the Group. - At 31 December 2022, the non-controlling interests comprise of those equity interests in Liu Liuyou Technology and Chengdu Xiaolu Chexun Technology Co., Ltd. held by parties other than the Company. - (iv) During January 2022, Liu Liuyou Technology declared dividends of an aggregate amount of RMB21,952,000 to its shareholders, of which approximately RMB19,318,000 and RMB2,634,000 were distributed to Chengdu Qilu and the noncontrolling shareholder, respectively. - During December 2022, Liu Liuyou Technology declared dividends of an aggregate amount of RMB42,313,000 to its shareholders, of which approximately RMB37,743,000 and RMB4,570,000 were distributed to Chengdu Qilu and the noncontrolling shareholder, respectively. - English name for reference only.
+The statutory surplus reserve can be used to make up previous years' losses, expand the existing operations or convert into additional capital of the respective subsidiaries. - (iii) During December 2023, 天津六六遊科技有限公司 (Tianjin Liu Liuyou Technology Co., Ltd.) ("Liu Liuyou Technology") declared dividends of an aggregate amount of RMB45,610,000 to its shareholders, of which approximately RMB40,684,000 and RMB4,926,000 were distributed to 成都奇魯科技有限公司 (Chengdu Qilu Technology Co., Ltd.) ("Chengdu Qilu") and the non-controlling shareholder, respectively. - English name for reference only.